What is a felony DWI?

 - Sometimes, the court may order you not to operate your motor vehicle while your case is pending.

 If you are charged with these types of offenses, you should take special care in choosing an experienced and knowledgeable legal advocate.
-The Houston DWI attorneys at Trichter & Murphy have handled hundreds of DWI felony cases.
+The Houston DWI attorneys at Trichter & LeGrand have handled hundreds of DWI felony cases.
 We understand the intricacies of the law and the flawed science used to convict innocent persons who are wrongly accused of DWI.